MISSISSAUGA VISION THERAPY CENTER

 A comprehensive eye exam is a critical first step.
 Here we check if all of the anatomy of the eye is healthy.
 In addition we check if a prescription is needed to provide clear vision.
 We also do screening tests for binocular vision disorders and strabismus.

-BINOCULAR VISION EXAM
+IN DEPTH BINOCULAR VISION ASSESSMENT

-VISUAL PROCESSING & VISUAL MOTOR INTEGRATION EXAM
+VISUAL INFORMATION PROCESSING, PRIMITIVE REFLEXES, VISUAL MOTOR INTEGRATION ASSESSMENT

 Should further testing in the area of visual processing and visual-motor integration be required, we generally do it on a separate day as the testing can be long and tiring.
 This allows us to better customize our treatment and therapy plan for each individual patient.